LonglongaaaGo/e4e_trainer/README.md

 To train the e4e encoder, make sure the paths to the required models, as well as training and testing data is configured in `configs/path_configs.py` and `configs/data_configs.py`.

 #### **Training the e4e Encoder for the FACEMUG**
+For the data preparation, please refer to [FACEMUG](https://github.com/LonglongaaaGo/FACEMUG_trainer).
 ```
 python multi_train_pp.py
 --dataset_type ffhq_encode